 The collected films can be seen as a portrait of the institute’s past or still-present agenda based on a national cultural heritage.
 However, when framed as ornaments, they speak a mixed language that could also relate to a complex history of decorative patterning, the forms of which have migrated between local and national cultural legacies, which lost their original genealogy across expansive stretches of time and space.
 The title, Crippled Symmetry, is borrowed from a work by the music composer Morton Feldman, who was inspired by asymmetrical deviations in the patterns of Turkish nomad carpets.

-text fragment by Christina Li (curator of 'The Goethe-Institut’s Reading Room Pyongyang: Between Object and Shadow, Amsterdam, 2013)
+curated by Christina Li ('The Goethe-Institut’s Reading Room Pyongyang: Between Object and Shadow, Sara Sejin Chang, Sascha Pohle, Amsterdam, 2013)

 For further readings Statues Also Die by Regina Barunke